Feast of St. Andrew 2021 – Remark affered by Archon Dr. George Bovis

 October 31, 2020

-Judge Chrones currently serves as a Circuit Court Judge in Chicago, after a long tenure as a practicing attorney in Chicago.
+Judge Chrones currently serves as a Circuit Court Judge in Chicago after almost 20 years tenure as an equity shareholder of a law firm in Chicago.

 Thomas Dallas, Hartophylax